 Here are a few things that parents should know about child care:

 - All licensed child care providers receive yearly health and safety inspections.
 To find inspection reports visit the child care search.

-- If a licensed child care provider has a Star Rating it means they participate in Great Start to Quality.
+- If a licensed child care provider has a Quality Levels it means they participate in Great Start to Quality.
 An empty star rating means that a provider is not participating.

 - Licensed child care providers, their staff, and unrelated license exempt providers must pass a background check and FBI fingerprint check before they can be alone with children in their care.

 - The Child Care Licensing Bureau handles complaints against child care homes or centers.
 Visit the LARA Child Care Licensing Bureau complaint page for information about filing a complaint.

 - To report complaints against license exempt providers, contact the Child Development and Care (CDC) Program within the Michigan Department of Education at 1-866-990-3227.